arthurlbo/next-typescript-template/README.md

 ### Hi there! 👋

-> A template created to be reused in some projects saving a lot of time and make our lives easier.
-Modified from this [repository](https://github.com/giovannalinda/next-typescript-template). 🤍
+> A template created to be reused in some projects saving a lot of time and make our lives easier 🤍

 ## What is inside?